Youniwemi/mail-control/readme.txt

 Email Tracking will help you detect problems and opportunities so you can take action, it is an invaluable tool for the great marketer.

-= How Mail Control will help me solve my email delivrability problems? =
+= How Mail Control will help me solve my email deliverability problems? =

 With this plugin, you will be able to test your domain name's SPF, DKIM and DMARC records and have actionable suggestions to fix any detected issue.